On March 13, Estonia built on its well-deserved title as the “digital nation” when it launched the online hackathon, Hack The Crisis Estonia.

 1% of those diagnosed with coronavirus develop Acute Respiratory Distress Syndrome (ARDS) and need a breathing machine (ventilator) to survive.

-In a crisis as global as the coronavirus pandemic, many hospitals found that there simply weren’t enough ventilators to go round and the results were extremely distressing.
+In a crisis as global as the coronavirus pandemic, many hospitals found that there simply weren’t enough ventilators to go around and the results were extremely distressing.

 In the worst-case scenario, in Italy (where the virus spread so drastically, making it the first place outside Wuhan to issue a national lockdown), doctors were having to choose who lives and who dies, based entirely on the ventilators available.

-Vanemuine stepped in and built Estonia’s first medical volunteer management platform where volunteers can sign up, outline their skills, availability and location.
+Vanemuine stepped in and built Estonia’s first medical volunteer management platform where volunteers can sign up, and outline their skills, availability, and location.

 If there’s one area of society the coronavirus turned upside down, it’s the workforce.